mcity/Mcity-V2X-TSCBM/README.md

 ```

 ### C Shared Library
-This builds the shared library version of the C battelle parser.
+This builds the shared library version of the C TSCBM parser.

 ```sh
 $ make library #Build both the main and library versions.
 Alternatively make all